orcalinux/embedded-linux-diploma/modern-cpp/session01/c++_intermediate_concepts_uniform_init_pointers_references_const_auto.md

 4. **Type Inference** (`auto`):
    - Reduces repetition in variable declarations.
    - Always ensure the initializer is unambiguous (e.g., no overloaded function calls).

-By combining these features, you’ll write safer, more expressive, and more modern C++ code.
-Experiment with different initialization styles, especially in contexts like arrays, dynamic allocations, and structs/classes, to see which fits best.